tcheukueppoo/wfmux/README.md

 (cast)

-In the cast, ...
+In the above ...

 ### File Manager

-Open your file manager on a popup tmux pane, do stuffs and then exit.
+Open your file manager on a popup tmux pane to do some file operations

+(cast)

 ### File Opener

 Automate the opening of project files accross tmux panes.
+You can also use the `ack` to open project files whose content match a pattern.

+(cast)

 ### Wfmux Plugins

 You can add more wfmux operations by writing plugins.
 Wfmux loads files with names ending with `.wfmux.sh` at `~/.config/wfmux/plugins`.

-Here is a wfmux plugin which displays in tmux the name of the current branch:
+Here is an example of wfmux plugin which displays in tmux the name of the current branch:

 ```sh
 add_plug cbranch